gooddata/gooddata-ui/docs/afm_components.md

 id: afm_components
 ---

-In their current form, the visual components listed in this section do not support data sorting (for example, by attribute or measure).

-If your use case requires data sorting, use the AFM components described in this article.

-The AFM components use the [AFM](afm.md) property instead of specific properties such as `measures` or `viewBy` that are used in the visual components.

 > **Warning!** The AFM components are legacy elements from the previous GoodData.UI version and will be deprecated.
 Charts added after GoodData.UI Version 5.1.0 do not support the AFM components.

+The AFM components use the [AFM](afm.md) property instead of specific properties such as `measures` or `viewBy` that are used in the visual components.

 ## Charts